-It is a group of approximately one hundred IUP faculty members who devote some of their time during the year to reflect on their teaching.
+It is a group of approximately two hundred IUP faculty members who devote some of their time during the year to reflect upon their teaching.
 There is a monthly series of large RP group meetings.
 These are mini-workshops by campus “experts” in various teaching strategies or other topics related to the teaching process.
-There is also an opportunity for faculty members to set up Cross-disciplinary or Department Teaching Circles in which a common topic or theme is explored.
+There is also an opportunity for faculty members to set up cross-disciplinary or department teaching circles in which a common topic or theme is explored.
 There is a Saturday workshop each semester in which outside experts in teaching are brought to campus to speak on some issue in teaching and learning.
-There is a recognition dinner at the end of the academic year Resource materials that focus on various topics related to reflective teaching are maintained by the Center for Teaching Excellence.
-Funding is provided to participants to support (in part) travel to meetings and conferences focused on college-level teaching strategies.
+There is a recognition dinner at the end of the academic year.
+Resource materials that focus on various topics related to reflective teaching are maintained by the Center for Teaching Excellence.
+Funding is provided to support teaching circles through an annual mini-grant competition each fall semester.

 How did the Reflective Practice (RP) get started?

 This initiative is the result of two State System of Higher Education Institutional Incentive Grants submitted by faculty members who were alumni of the SSHE Summer Academy for the Advancement of College Teaching.
 In addition, the IUP provost and the academic deans gave considerable financial and moral support toward implementation of this project.
 The SSHE Summer Academy asks participants to encourage faculty members in their own universities to reassess their pedagogical styles and expose their faculty to many of the active learning strategies taught at the Summer Academy.
 To accomplish this, the initial goal of the Reflective Practice Project was to provide a supportive framework for formative teaching assessment by faculty members which would be constructive and nonthreatening.

 How has the Reflective Practice (RP) group evolved?